 Use Best Wunderlist Alternatives to Manage Your Tasks

-Even though Wunderlist is not dead yet, Microsoft has made it very clear that its days are numbered.
-So, it’s better that you shift to an alternative app as soon as possible, and these Wunderlist alternatives are all worthy of your attention.
+Even though Wunderlist is not dead yet, Microsoft has given us the deadline.
+So, it’s better that you shift to an alternative app as soon as possible, and these alternatives are all worthy of your attention.
 Most of these apps offer almost every important Wunderlist feature, except for a few.
 I’ve tried to include apps that offer as many of Wunderlist’s features as possible, and you will probably be able to find an app that has the features you’re looking for.
 Plus, since all of these apps have a free tier, you can check them out and see which one meets your needs perfectly.